-ррр

-Username:
+Username: 1

 Without authorization:

-Password: ••••
+Password:

-Password confirmation: ••••
+Password confirmation:

-APN:
+APN: 2

-Dial number:
+Dial number: 2

-Authentication algorithm: AUTO 🔻
+Authentication algorithm: AUTO ▼

 MTU: 1370

 Keep Alive: ✓

-LCP interval (sec): 20
+LCP interval (sec): ₹ 20

 LCP fails: 10

-Extra options:
+Extra options: 1

 Dial on demand:

 PPP debug:

-Miscellaneous

-NAT:

-firewall:

-Figure 66.
+Figure 78.
 The page for creating a new connection.
-The PPP and Miscellaneous sections.
+The PPP section.

 Parameter Description PPP Username A username (login) to connect to the network of the operator.
 Without authorization Select the checkbox if your operator does not require authorization.
 Password A password to connect to the network of the operator.
 Password confirmation The confirmation of the entered password (to avoid mistypes).
 APN An access point name.
+For GSM USB modems only.
 Dial number A number dialed to connect to the authorization server of the operator.
 Authentication algorithm Select a required authentication method from the drop-down list or leave the AUTO value.
 MTU The maximum size of units transmitted by the interface.
 Optional .

-Keep Alive Select the checkbox if you want the router to keep you connected to the network of your operator even when the connection has been inactive for a specified period of time.
+Parameter Description Keep Alive Select the checkbox if you want the router to keep you connected to the network of your operator even when the connection has been inactive for a specified period of time.
 When the checkbox is selected, the LCP interval and LCP fails fields are available.
 Specify the required values.

-Parameter Description Extra options In the field, you can specify additional data for encryption or authentication.
+Extra options In the field, you can specify additional data for encryption or authentication.
 Optional .
 Dial on demand Select the checkbox if you want the router to establish connection to the Internet on demand.
 In the Maximum idle time field, specify a period of inactivity (in seconds) after which the connection should be terminated.
 PPP debug Select the checkbox if you want to log all data on PPP connection debugging.
-Miscellaneous NAT Select the checkbox if you want one WAN IP address to be used for all computers of your LAN.
-Firewall Select the checkbox to enable protection against ARP and DDoS attacks.